Staying in Thailand’s vibrant capital

 - Credit cards are accepted in most higher-end establishments, but cash is more commonly used in local restaurants and smaller shops.

-- ATMs and currency exchange spots are easy to find in Bangkok.
-It’s usually most cost-effective to withdraw money in baht, and to minimise extra fees, it’s a good idea to take out the maximum allowed amount at once.
+- ATMs and currency exchange are easy to find in Bangkok.
+It’s usually most cost-effective to withdraw money in baht, and to minimise extra fees, it’s worth withdrawing the maximum allowed amount in one go.

 - With several first-class hospitals, clinics and dental practices in Bangkok, medical care is readily available if you need treatment or assistance during your stay.